 How to maintain sound mental health?

-- Stay positive and always look at the brighter perspective
+- Stay positive and always look at things from a brighter perspective.

 Here are some of the common myths and facts about mental health